PolyArch/cs259/04-miniproj-1.md

 Due: April 26th, 11:59pm

-The recommended group size is 2 (pair programming can work well).
+The recommended group size is 2 (pair programming can work well), but you can work in groups of 1-4.
 You'll use Canvas's groups feature to turn in your assignment into Canvas.

 ### Getting Started: